NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

 Importing a serialized model
 =============================

-Now we can import any model that has been serialized by ONNX, interact locally with the model by running Python code, create and load objects, and run inference.
-On this example model from Microsoft\*'s Deep Learning framework, `CNTK`_ , we can outline the procedure and demonstrate how to run ResNet on an `already serialized`_ model trained on the CIFAR10 data set.
+With the dependencies added, we can now import a model that has been serialized by ONNX, interact locally with the model by running Python code, create and load objects, and run inference.

+This section assumes that you have your own ONNX model.
+With this example model from Microsoft\*'s Deep Learning framework, `CNTK`_, we can outline the procedure to show how to run ResNet on model that has been trained on the CIFAR10 data set and serialized with ONNX.

 Enable ONNX and load an ONNX file from disk